 To estimate the sensitivity of our analyses, we conducted three sensitivity analyses.
 One analysis assessing the robustness of the estimated changepoints with different window sizes for novelty, one analysis assessing the robustness of the estimated changepoints in the descriptive statistics using a different 10% sample of the data, and one using the dependency parser from Enevoldsen et al. (Enevoldsen et al., 2021).

-Sensitivity of novelty
+Sensitivity analyses of novelty

 The effect of using different window sizes (2,4, 6, and 8 quarters) for calculating novelty is visualised in Supplementary Figure 7 and 8.
 Supplementary Figure 7 shows that using different window sizes mainly changes the novelty value for the first 4 quarters, after which novelty is stable across window sizes.
 The deviations in the first extraction led to a changepoint being detected in 2017, Q3 for window sizes 6 and 8 where novelty seems to drop slightly and become more stable.
 Supplementary Figure 8 shows an equivalent figure to Figure 4 in the main manuscript, but shows the estimated changepoints for window sizes 2, 4, 6, and 8 quarters as well.
 In general, novelty with window size 4 finds very similar changepoints to window size 2, however with additional two additional ones for F4 – Neurotic & stress-related disorders around 2017.
 Using window sizes of 6 and 8 quarters also estimates changepoints for F4 – Neurotic & stress-related disorders around 2017, as well as changepoints on the aggregate level at the same time.
 Finally, using a window size of 8 quarters leads to two 2 changepoints around 2020 to be estimated for mental status examination.

-Sensitivity of sentence length, readability metrics, and syntactic complexity of clinical notes
+Sensitivity analyses of sentence length, readability metrics, and syntactic complexity of clinical notes

 The effect of using a different 10% sample of the data for extraction of descriptive statistics is explored in Supplementary Figure 9-13.
 Thanks to a comment from a reviewer, we also updated the dependency parsing component to use the state-of-the-art model for Danish instead of spaCy’s large model (Enevoldsen et al., 2021).
 Supplementary Figure 9 shows an equivalent figure to Figure 6 in the main manuscript but based on a different 10% random sample of the data.
 In general, the estimated changepoints are highly similar to Figure 6, with a build-up of changepoints around the time of COVID-19.
 Additional changepoints in mean dependency distance using DaCy large are found for the semi-structured diagnostic interview in 2015 Q2 and Q4, and for Appointment, Psychiatry in 2020 Q4.
 Supplementary Figures 10-13 show timeseries for the different note types for ARI, mean dependency distance, mean number of tokens, and proportion – equivalent to Supplementary Figures 3-6.
 Inspecting and comparing these reveals only changes between the two samples.
 The differences in estimated changepoints seem to mainly stem from the PELT changepoint model’s sensitivity, rather than major differences in extracted values between the samples.
 Future analyses might therefore benefit from tuning the PELT model’s sensitivity by e.g. changing the penalty (type 1 (false positive) error rate).